- Chart

 Market Environment Factors

-EMGS is influenced by global economic growth, commodity prices, geopolitical stability in emerging markets, currency fluctuations, and monetary policies of developed and emerging market central banks.
-Emerging markets are generally considered higher risk due to political and economic instability, but also offer higher growth potential.
+The performance of GEM is significantly influenced by global economic growth, commodity prices, geopolitical stability in emerging markets, currency fluctuations, and interest rate differentials between developed and emerging economies.
+Emerging markets are generally more volatile than developed markets, making them sensitive to these macro factors.

 Growth Trajectory